JozefJarosciak/X1/Validator-Instructions_Testnet.md

 ### Step 6: Create a new validator key

-To create a validator private key to sign consensus messages, use the below command.
+If you don't have the existing validator private key to sign the consensus messages, we need to first create one.
+This is critical step in order to run a full X1 validator.
 After entering the command, you will be prompted to enter a password—use a strong one!
 You can, for example, use a password manager to generate a strong password to secure your wallet.